-Possible Origin: A horse's age can sometimes be estimated by examining its teeth, so looking it in the mouth can be a way to assess its value.
+Possible Origin: A horse's age can sometimes be determined by examining its teeth, so looking it in the mouth can be a way to assess its value.
 If a horse was given as a gift, attempting to assess its value by examining its dentition would be perceived as rude.

 4. A Nod Is as Good as a Wink to a Blind Horse

 Meaning: You cannot get some people to take a hint if they are determined not to do so.
-Alternatively, if someone is ready to understand something, they will understand it regardless of how it is signaled.
+Alternatively, if someone is ready to understand something, they will appreciate it regardless of how it is signaled.